TechJI-2023/Beautify_Terminal_SRC/README.md

     - Zplug is a next-generation Zsh plugin manager.
   - zgen [link](https://github.com/tarjoilija/zgen)
     - Zgen is a lightweight and fast plugin manager for Zsh.
+  - for more zsh plugins you can refer to this [link](https://github.com/unixorn/awesome-zsh-plugins)

 - windows
   - oh my posh [link](https://github.com/JanDeDobbeleer/oh-my-posh)